monirbounadi/minimal-mistakes/_pages/index.md

 ## Contact Information

 The best way to reach me is by email.
-I check my email once every weekday and try to respond within two days.
+I try to check my email once every weekday and try to respond within two days.
 If it's an emergency, you can call me.

 **Email:** [monir.bounadi@ne.su.se][email]